-Mantanus began a career as a pianist – noteworthy is his concert in the Sala Verdi in Milan with the Concertgebouw of Amsterdam; however, he quickly developed a passion for conducting which led him to study in Rome under the tutorship of Bruno Aprea as well as under the master Giuseppe Sinopoli, later becoming one of his assistants.
-This formative period also saw him attend numerous masterclasses, including with Jorma Panula (Schleswig-Holstein, Salzau) and Gianluigi Gelmetti (Accademia Chigiana, Siena).
+Mantanus began a career as a pianist – noteworthy is his concert in the Sala Verdi in Milan with the Concertgebouw of Amsterdam; however, he quickly developed a passion for conducting which led him to study in Rome under the tutorship of Bruno Aprea as well as under Giuseppe Sinopoli, later becoming one of his assistants.
+During this formative period he attended numerous masterclasses, including with Jorma Panula (Schleswig-Holstein, Salzau) and Gianluigi Gelmetti (Accademia Chigiana, Siena).
 In 2009, Lorin Maazel invited him as a fellow to his Castleton Festival in Virginia, USA.
-Mantanus was to become Maazel's assistant in Italy and in Washington D.C. for productions by The Petruzzelli Theatre of Bari.
+Mantanus the became Maazel's assistant in Italy and in Washington D.C. for productions by The Petruzzelli Theatre of Bari.
 Maazel also appointed him as his associate conductor for the Castleton Festival.

-Additionally in 2009, after four years working for The Symphony Orchestra of Milan Giuseppe Verdi where he conducted a number of outdoor and family-orientated concerts, Mantanus debuted on the podium of the Orchestra della Svizzera Italiana.
-He also held the post of principal conductor for the Orchestra of the City of Ravenna for a period of five years.
-His career as a conductor since then as seen him work with numerous orchestras on a wide variety of productions including Cagliari's Teatro Lirico, Como Sociale Theatre with the Orchestra 1813, Filarmonica Toscanini, Pomeriggi Musicali at Milan's Dal Verme theatre and Tito Schippa's Orchestra in Lecce, and contemporary opera at Biennale Musica 2016 in Venezia.
+In 2009, after four years working for The Symphony Orchestra of Milan Giuseppe Verdi, conducting outdoor and family-orientated concerts, Mantanus made his debut on the podium of the Orchestra della Svizzera Italiana.
+He also held the post of principal conductor for the Orchestra of the City of Ravenna for five years.
+He worked with numerous orchestras on a wide variety of productions including Cagliari's Teatro Lirico, Como Sociale Theatre with the Orchestra 1813, Filarmonica Toscanini, Pomeriggi Musicali at Milan's Dal Verme theatre and Tito Schippa's Orchestra in Lecce, and contemporary opera at Biennale Musica 2016 in Venezia.

-Matthieu Mantanus holds a deep commitment to and enthusiasm for musical innovation and for increasing the accessibility of classical music to the general public.
-During the 2014-15 season he led the Jeans Symphony Orchestra, which he founded himself, in presenting five short prime time didactic concerts on the Italian national TV channel RAI 3.
+Matthieu Mantanus holds a deep and enthusiastic commitment to musical innovation, and for increasing the accessibility of classical music to the general public.
+During the 2014-15 season he went on air in prime time on the Italian national TV channel RAI 3, leading the Jeans Symphony Orchestra - which he founded himself - in presenting five short concerts.
 And the formula worked.
 Audiences approached one million viewers per evening.
 The following year he presented for the sister channel RAI 5 a whole series of live broadcasts from theaters around Italy featuring the world and works of Italian theatre, included the prestigious La Scala Opening Night.

 Matthieu Mantanus has also authored a number of books aimed at a broad public audience including Una giornata eroica - A Heroic Day - (Feltrinelli, 2009 - translated into Chinese and Korean), Beethoven e la ragazza con i capelli blu – Beethoven and the Blue Haired Girl - (Mondadori 2016 - translated into French under the title “Beethoven et la fille aux cheveux bleus”) and Rossini!
 (Feltrinelli 2018).